lily-mara/tinyvg-rs/README.md

 ## Testing

-There are some doctests which validate that certain files can be parsed and rendered without errors, but there currently isn't much in the way of automated testing.
+There are some doctests which validate that certain files can be decoded and rendered without errors, but there currently isn't much in the way of automated testing.
 I wasn't sure how to effectively write equality tests without writing a massive amount of code.
 There is an example program which will crawl the `data`